echemdb/unitpackage/doc/usage/echemdb_usage.md

 ReferenceElectrodes.convert(ref_from='Ag/AgCl-sat', ref_to='CE-1M')
 ```

-One can also specify a certain value
+One can convert a single value by specifying it

 ```{code-cell} ipython3
 ReferenceElectrodes.convert(potential = 0.564, ref_from='Ag/AgCl-sat', ref_to='CE-1M')